Sideload Android Apps on Chromebook without Developer Mode

 Step 3: Enable ADB Debugging in Chrome OS

-Step 4: Install ADB Tools and Connect Android System with Linux on your Chromebook
+Step 4: Install ADB Tools and Connect the Android System with Linux on your Chromebook

-Next, we will have to install ADB platform tools on Chromebook.
+Next, we will have to install ADB platform tools on the Chromebook.
 You can use Terminal on your Chromebook to install ADB tools.
-Use following command to install ADB tools on your Chromebook.
+Use the following command to install ADB tools on your Chromebook.

 sudo apt-get install android-tools-adb

 You might also need to press “Y” when prompted.
 It may take some time depending upon the network speed.
-After that you can connect Android system with Linux on Chrome OS using ADB tools.
+After that, you can connect the Android system with Linux on Chrome OS using ADB tools.

-Run following command to connect Android system with Linux on your Chromebook.
-You will need active internet connection to perform this task.
+Run the following command to connect the Android system with Linux on your Chromebook.
+You will need an active internet connection to perform this task.

 adb connect 100.115.92.2:5555

-NOTE: If you get “Permission Denied” or “Command Not Found” error, then run adb start-server
+NOTE: If you get a “Permission Denied” or “Command Not Found” error, then run adb start-server

 command first and then run adb conect